Mahlathini and the Mahotella Queens: Artistry

-The style of music the Makgona Tsohle Band and its members help develop and play was Mbaqanga, (pronounced mm-bah-KAHNG-guh, with the K formed by popping the tongue off the roof of the mouth).
+The style of music the Makgona Tsohle Band and its members helped develop and play was Mbaqanga, (pronounced mm-bah-KAHNG-guh, with the K formed by popping the tongue off the roof of the mouth).
 Mbaqanga, named after a Zulu word for an everyday cornmeal porridge or steamed cornbread (implying the home-made quality of the music's origin), had its roots in the 1950s.
 The style was a fusion of traditional Zulu, Sotho, Shangaan, and Xhosa music, fused with Marabi (also known as South African Jazz), and Kwela, and with modern (electric instruments), American R&B, soul, and gospel.
 The cyclic structure of marabi melded with traditional dance styles such as the Zulu indlamu, combined with a heavy dollop of American big band swing thrown on top.
 The indlamu input dance style developed into the "African stomp" style, giving a notably African rhythmic impulse to the music.
 The pairing of mbaqanga with vocals became known as "mgqashiyo", meaning "to bounce", after the "bouncy" rhythms of the style or simanje-manje music (in Zulu, meaning "now-now").
 Marks Mankwane of the Makgona Tsohle Band said in an interview, "When we started this group. we decided also to start our own style of music, and that was Mbaqanga.
 So we decided to bring in Western style drums and more guitars and put the tempo up for dancing, and that's where the Western Influence comes in.
 On top of the band's rhythms was added the harmonies of the Mahotella Queens....
 To set off the Queens came lead singer Mahlathini's extraordinary rasping, deep bass voice."